-A programme to train Chinese football coaches is underway for the fourth consecutive year in Bournemouth.
+A programme to train Chinese football coaches has taken place for the fourth consecutive year in Bournemouth.

-Bournemouth University, alongside partners AFC Bournemouth and the Dorset FA, have been chosen to deliver a bespoke training programme to a group of coaches from across China.
+Bournemouth University, alongside partners AFC Bournemouth and the Dorset FA, were chosen to deliver a bespoke training programme to a group of coaches from across China.

 The BU China Football Study Programme took place for the first time in 2016, and the Dorset-based training is the only programme to have been chosen four years running.

-60 coaches from China are currently in Dorset, living and studying, to complete the three-month coaching programme, before taking the skills back to China and help to achieve China’s goal of training 50,000 full-time and part-time coaches by 2020 and winning a football World Cup before 2050.
+60 coaches from China lived and studied in Dorset while completing the three-month coaching programme, before taking the skills back to China to help to achieve China’s goal of training 50,000 full-time and part-time coaches by 2020 and winning a football World Cup before 2050.

 The strategic partnership between BU and AFC Bournemouth is a key factor in delivering the training; Bournemouth University has been the official higher education partner of Premier League AFC Bournemouth for over six years.

-The two organisations, alongside Dorset FA, are leading the programme of hands-on skills training, while academics from BU are also working on a programme of lectures and workshops looking at subjects such as management, psychology and media skills.
+The two organisations, alongside Dorset FA, led the programme of hands-on skills training, while academics from BU also delivered a programme of lectures and workshops looking at subjects such as management, psychology and media skills.